Faraz-Azizi-Developer/3/README.md

 - Created - 2023-2-8

-- Technologies Used - Html , css , js , React.js
+- Technologies Used - Html , css , scss

 - Hooks Used : useState